Groundworks Insurance Hub

 Why this helps commercially

-• It keeps the main hub focused while still supporting deeper search intent across the cluster.
+• It keeps the main groundworks insurance page focused while still supporting more detailed pages across the section.

-• It creates stronger internal linking between the pages most likely to convert together.
+• It makes it easier to move between the pages most likely to matter together.

 • It gives insurers a better-framed story when the buyer already knows the main issue to explain.